BalTor02/Remothered---Tormented-Fathers-100-Save-File-PC/README.md

 Keep a backup of your original save before replacing anything.

 If you already have your own progress, do not overwrite it without making a backup first.

+Also it could be possible that the collector achievement does not pop as the current save is progressed to the end fight.